pranitastudent/T-shirt-Shop-Project/README.md

 Several more features could have been incorporated into the project:
 <ul>
-<li> A filter function could have been included whereby the user is able to filter through category and filter through a price range </li>
+<li> A filter function could have been included whereby the user is able to filter through category and filter through a price range. </li>
-<li> The like button could have been restricted to users who can only like the same post once and not again </li>
+<li> The like button could have been restricted to users who can only like the same post once and not again. </li>
-<li> Users can choose different sizes and colours of t-shirts and this choice is copied through to checkout </li>
+<li> Users can choose different sizes and colours of t-shirts and this choice is copied through to checkout. </li>
-<li> Perhaps a coupon discount section could have been included as well whereby the users enters a coupon code and is able to acquire a discount </li>
+<li> Perhaps a coupon discount section could have been included as well whereby the users enters a coupon code and is able to acquire a discount. </li>
 </ul>

 ## Technologies Used

 <p> The Full Stack Frameworks module requires a project to be built using: HTML, CSS, Bootstrap 4.4, JavaScript, stripe payment system, Python and Django.
 The project will use the Postgres relational database and will use additional libraries.
 The project brief indicates to build an e-commerce site.
-CI tested through travis integration</p>
+CI tested through travis integration.</p>

 ### IDE